-In a study using animal models, scientists observed that animals deprived of PQQ showed growth impairment and compromised immune systems.
-Other studies have shown that taking PQQ supplements counteracted free radical damage, which is the essence of what an antioxidant does.
+Depriving organisms of PQQ causes growth impairment and compromises immune systems.
+As mentioned above, taking PQQ supplements counteracts free radical damage, which is the essence of what an antioxidant does.

 May Help You Lose Weight

-Eating a nutrient-dense, plant-based diet and getting regular exercise is the best way to lose extra weight.
+Eating a nutrient-dense, plant-based diet and getting regular exercise are the two best ways to lose extra weight.

 PQQ activates a "master regulator" known as PGC-1a which tells genes to make more mitochondria.
 With more mitochondria and more cellular energy comes a better-balanced body weight and metabolism.